 Christine’s MP proposal received:

 The definition of market deadline is ‘Issuer or issuer's agent deadline to respond, with an election instruction, to an outstanding offer or privilege.’.
-When election instructions may or must be sent to the issuer or issuer’s agent via the issuer CSD, the deadline in the issuer CSD system before which such instructions must be sent is to be the market deadline as set by the issuer.
+When election instructions may or must be sent to the issuer or issuer’s agent via the issuer CSD, the deadline in the issuer CSD system by which such instructions must be sent must be the market deadline as set by the issuer.
 In case the CSD system cannot receive election instructions up until market deadline, the notification sent by the CSD must include both the market deadline date and time set by the issuer as well as the CSD’s own response deadline date and time.
 This also applies to events where the CSD is acting as an investor CSD.

 Input from SE: The WG approved the proposed market practice.